kuhn-ruess/cmdbsyncer-docs/docs/checkmk/export_rules.md

 The Syncer creates all required folders automatically.
 You can set Checkmk folder attributes — including the visible title — by appending them after a pipe character in the folder name.

+!!! tip "Edit them per folder instead of typing the dict"
+    On a `Move to Folder` or `Create Empty Folder` action, the button **Edit folder attributes** below the value opens an editor with one card per folder level and input fields for the common attributes (title, contact groups, site, labels, tags).
+It writes the pipe syntax below back into the value field, which stays editable — so you can switch between both at any time.
+A level the editor cannot read exactly (for example a Jinja expression as the whole options dict) is left untouched and marked as such.

 **Hardcoded folder with attributes:**

 ```text